pemocarlo/mkdocs-mike-sandbox/docs/index.md

 - Support for all Azure clouds

 And there is more on the way - Check our [backlog](https://github.com/tomkerkhove/promitor/issues) and vote for features!
 This is the last chance!
+And a new change for v0.2.1

 ## Support